alterans-tech/the-four-ish-agentic-horsemen/analysis-of-the-framework-by-claude-code.md

 - Actual orchestration code/scripts
 - State management between agents
 - Concrete examples of agent handoffs
-- Implementation of the "Plan Pack" data structure
+- Implementation of the "Project Blueprint/Tech Spec" data structure

 ### 3. **Tool Allocation Issues**
 Some agents have mismatched tools:
-- The Lamb (architect) has full write access but shouldn't be implementing
+- ~~The Lamb (architect) has full write access but shouldn't be implementing~~ **[CORRECTED: The Lamb needs Write/Edit tools to create Sacred Scrolls (Project Blueprints/Tech Specs), specifications, and handoff documents - they write documentation, not code]**
-- QA agent has write tools but should mostly read/test
+- QA agent has write tools but should mostly read/test (though they may need to write test reports and evidence bundles)
 - Missing specialized testing tools for the QA seal

 ### 4. **Complexity vs. Practicality Trade-off**